406th Air Expeditionary Wing: 406th Air Expeditionary Wing

-The wing was converted to provisional status as the 406th Air Expeditionary Wing.
+In 2001, the wing was converted to provisional status as the 406th Air Expeditionary Wing.
+In this capacity, the wing was activated in early 2003 as a provisional wing to be used as part of Operation Iraqi Freedom (OIF), based in Turkey.
+When Turkey refused to allow its territory to be used as part of the March 2003 invasion of Iraq, it seems likely the 406 AEW was inactivated shortly afterward.

 It was activated on 30 March 2011 at Moron Air Base, Spain to support Operation Odyssey Dawn, a mission to enforce a no-fly zone put in place to protect civilians in Libya during the escalating Libyan Civil War.
-The task of assembling an aerial refueling force initially fell to the 171st Air Refueling Wing of the Pennsylvania Air National Guard, starting with two tankers that were already at Moron to support planes rotating to and from the Middle East.
+The task of assembling an aerial refueling force initially fell to the 171st Air Refueling Wing of the Pennsylvania Air National Guard and Brigadier General Roy E. Uptegraff III, starting with two tankers that were already at Moron to support planes rotating to and from the Middle East.
 The first four tankers of the 171st arrived on the morning of 20 March.
 By the following day, the yet-to-be formally designated wing had grown to a mix of fifteen Boeing KC-135 Stratotankers and four McDonnell Douglas KC-10 Extenders, drawn from 14 different wings of the regular force, Air Force Reserve Command, and the Air National Guard.
-Looking at the mix of tail stripes on the planes he commanded, Brigadier General Uptegraff dubbed his unit the "Calico Wing."
+Looking at the mix of tail stripes on the planes he commanded, Brig.
+Gen. Uptegraff dubbed his unit the "Calico Wing."

 Because Congress had not approved the mission, much of the wing's manning was on a volunteer bases, with funding drawn from money budgeted for other purposes.
 While operational control of the wing was assigned to United States Air Forces in Europe (USAFE)'s Seventeenth Air Force, deficiencies in manning and experience with air mobility operations led to a combined control between USAFE (for tactical control) and Air Mobility Command (AMC).
 On 31 March, control of Odyssey Dawn was assumed by NATO, which named it Operation Unified Protector.
 On the same day, the confused command situation was emphasised when simultaneous orders from USAFE and AMC designated Uptegraff's wing both the 406th AEW (USAFE), and the 313th Air Expeditionary Wing (AMC).
 Later accounts emphasize that Uptegraff focused on making sure operations continued, and that the 406th AEW only existed briefly.
 It is not made clear when the 406 AEW was formally disestablished.
 In contrast, the 313 AEW existed through October 2011.

+On 9 June 2023, the unit was activated during a ceremony at Ramstein Air Base, it gained the components of the 435th Air Expeditionary Wing, which was inactivated the same day.
+Made up of two groups, which in turn consist of a total of 10 squadrons, the unit is the only air wing under the control of United States Africa Command.
+Operating from four airfields, the wing's mission consists of tactical airlift, personnel recovery, casualty evacuation, and attack operations.